 Living in Bangkok Resources

 Bangkok 101: An online guide to the Big Mango, focusing on art, culture, and food.

 Thailand Guru: An online guide to living and working in Bangkok and elsewhere in Thailand.

-Internations: A social networking service for expatriates living across the world, featuring in-person meetings and events, as well as tips, information, and online forums.
+Internations: Community in Bangkok: A social networking service for expatriates living across the world, including Bangkok, featuring in-person meetings and events, as well as tips, information, and online forums.